CSC207-UofT/course-project-dragon-squirrel/phase0/specification.md

 ## Introduction
-Running the program starts a GUI that allows two humans or one human and an AI to enjoy a standard game of chess or a newly designed chess-based game with added features and rules.
-Once player type (human v human or human v AI), game type, and piece colour are chosen, a corresponding board is displayed with pieces initialized at their respective starting positions.
+Running the program starts a GUI that allows two humans or one human and an Player.AI to enjoy a standard game of chess or a newly designed chess-based game with added features and rules.
+Once player type (human v human or human v Player.AI), game type, and piece colour are chosen, a corresponding board is displayed with pieces initialized at their respective starting positions.
 Taking turns, each player enters a move until the game ends.
 Each move must follow the piece specific behaviours and game specific rules.
-If the current player is an AI, a valid move is directly made
+If the current player is an Player.AI, a valid move is directly made

 ## Chess Game